-MJ & SC Collins currently farms 1200ha (3000 acres) across 3 main sites on the Essex/Herts border.
+MJ & SC Collins currently farms 1,200ha (3,000 acres) across 3 main sites on the Essex/Herts border.
 The vast majority of the land is owned, having been built up over a period of time throughout the history of the business.
-Following the purchase of Lysander Park in 2006, the latest additions to the farm have been at Dane Bridge, Much Hadham and Greensted, Ongar.
+Following the purchase of Lysander Park Farm, Sawbridgeworth in 2006, the latest additions to the farm have been at Dane Bridge, Much Hadham and Greensted, Ongar.
 The remainder of the farming area is made up of rented and contract farmed land.

-The farm is purely focused on arable cropping with a rotation based around milling and feed wheat, winter barley, soya beans and sugar beet.
+The farm is purely focused on arable cropping with a rotation based around milling and feed wheat, winter barley, field beans, borage and sugar beet.
 Grass land is let for local equine and livestock use.

 To make the most of economies of scale and to make the farming as efficient as possible, each farm is split into 160ha blocks to compliment the fleet of high output machinery as so to ensure work is carried out as quickly as possible at the right time.

 This translates into a desire to lift current production levels to new consistently higher levels through the adoption of the best of traditional farming, high quality management and utilisation of the most advanced production techniques available.
 MJ & SC Collins view improving soil health as the cornerstone of our future agricultural development.